 Diet of Cuckoos

-Cuckoos feed mainly on insects, including larvae such as caterpillars, a variety of other animals, and different fruits.
+Cuckoos feed mainly on insects, including larvae such as caterpillars, various other animals, and different fruits.

 Behavior Of Cuckoos

 Cuckoos are generally solitary, shy animals rarely seen in pairs or groups and can be heard more often than seen.

-Most species are sedentary, but some of them are seasonal migrants, and the rest migrate partially over a section of their range.
+Most species are sedentary, but some are seasonal migrants, and the rest migrate partially over a section of their range.

 Breeding System of Cuckoos

 Cuckoos are famous for their strange breeding habits.
 Some species (the common cuckoos) are brood parasites, meaning they lay their eggs in other birds’ nests, having them raise their brood.
-However, the majority of cuckoo species raise their own offspring.
+However, the majority of cuckoo species raise their offspring.

-Common cuckoos are careful about which nests they lay eggs in, as well as the timing in which they lay them.
+Common cuckoos are careful about which nests they lay eggs in and the timing in which they lay them.
 They commonly choose smaller birds as their hosts.
 The female cuckoo will pay close attention to the host birds’ behavior and routines to determine the best time for laying their eggs.
 This is because their baby chicks are larger and need the whole brood’s food, so they must hatch in an altricial state before the others and push out the other eggs for more food and space.

 It is not uncommon to see reed warblers (common hosting choice) sticking their heads in the open beak of much larger cuckoo birds to feed them, being convinced that they are their offspring.

 The majority of cuckoo species do not breed this way.
-Some are monogamous, and some are communal breeders, meaning a bunch of parents care for one large nest of offsprings.
+Some are monogamous, and some are communal breeders, meaning many parents care for one large nest of offspring.